 Lenders use your credit score to help them determine your card terms.
 A higher score can help you get approved for credit cards with lower interest rates, higher credit lines or other perks and rewards.

 Now that you have some insight on understanding your credit score and how it can impact your financial present and future, what should you do next?
 If you’re happy with your current score, then you’re ready to start your search for a credit card.
-If you’re unhappy with your credit score—don’t fret—there are some easy ways to improve your credit!
+If you’re unhappy with your credit score—don’t fret—there are some easy ways to (link: /learn/about-creditcards/easy-steps-to-improve-your-credit-score text: improve your credit)!